Batyoaron/dcnukebot/README.md

 Under "Scopes", select "bot".

 Under "Bot Permissions", select the permissions your bot will need.
-For the bot we created earlier, it will need the "administrator" permission.
+For the bot we created earlier, it will need the "manage roles, manage channels, send messages, ban members" permission.

 After selecting the appropriate permissions, a URL will be generated.
 With that url you can invite the bot to the server.